LAWPRO Personal Information Statement for Canadian lawyers (excluding Ontario and Quebec)

 7. Safeguards: Protecting Your Information

-We will protect your information with appropriate safeguards and security measures, such as LAWPRO’s computer usage and security policies.
+We will protect your information with appropriate safe- guards and security measures, such as those contained in LAWPRO’s digital usage and security policies.
 Internal and external audits of our procedures and security measures are conducted regularly to ensure that they are being properly administered and that they remain effective and appropriate.

 Access to personal information will be authorized only for LAWPRO’s employees, representatives and service providers who require access in the performance of their duties, to any person granted access by the individual through the consent process and to those otherwise authorized by law.